Lauriichan/SkinsEvolved/README.md

 This command has multiple options.
-You can download skins from URLs by specifying "url <URL> <Model>" The model is for example alex (3px arms) or steve (4px arms) Then there is the option to download a already uploaded skin from a player.
+You can download skins from URLs by specifying "url <URL> <Model>" The model is for example alex (3px arms) or steve (4px arms) For the URL download to work you need to specify at least one Minecraft profile in the <i>mojang.json</i> that is located at <i>plugins/SkinsEvolved</i>.
+An example on how to specify it can be found in the file itself Then there is the option to download a already uploaded skin from a player.
 To do that you can either specify the unique id with "uuid <UniqueId>" or You can use the players name with "name <PlayerName>"